stenglein-lab/2017_GDW/exercises/Blast_exercise.md

 - tblastx

 We will be using the 'terminal' on the mac.
 The terminal is how we interact with the computer without a user interface.
 Everyone here has various degrees of experience with the command line, so, especially in the beginning, I will try and explain some basics as we progress.
 Please don't hesitate to ask if you have any questions regarding commands, parameters, etc.
-Here are some basic commands we will use for reference:
+Here are some basic commands we will use for reference.
+We will learn more along the way:
 ```
 # How to get the manual or help menu for a command/program ("grep" example)
 man grep